 This roasted tomato soup recipe makes two large servings of soup, and is the perfect way to make great use of those remaining summer tomatoes.
-This takes the incredible, simple flavor of roasted tomatoes, and transforms it into a creamy, comforting soup for two.
+This takes the incredible, simple flavor of roasted tomatoes, and transforms it into a creamy, comforting tomato soup for two.

 The key is to roast the tomatoes until they are softened and slightly shriveled on top.
 This way, we get the best of both worlds: a touch of juicy, ripe tomatoes mixed with the savory, complex flavor of roasted tomatoes.
 The juiciness of the tomatoes is key to making this soup, so we don’t want them to roast until they’re totally shriveled.